Thrombosed Hemorrhoid

 1–3 daysPain is usually most severe

-Treatment depends on the severity of symptoms and how long the hemorrhoid has been present.
+Treatment depends on how severe the pain is, how long the lump has been present, and whether the diagnosis is clear.

 Conservative Treatment